howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 ### Subscriptions with urql

-When using urql, you need to add another exchange to your Client to tell it how to handle GraphQL subscriptions.
-This is done by using the `subscriptionExchange` that `urql` exports.
-We'll be using it together with the `subscriptions-transport-ws` package, which exposes a `SubscriptionClient` that establishes the WebSocket connection.
+When using urql, you need to add the `subscriptionExchange` to your Client, to tell it how to handle GraphQL subscriptions.
+We'll use it together with the `subscriptions-transport-ws` package, which exposes a `SubscriptionClient` that establishes the WebSocket connection.

 Go and add this dependency to your app first.